gitter-badger/maltretieren.github.com/README.md

 # Status
-This repository contains the source for my personal blog you can visit at
+This repository contains the source for my personal blog you can see in action at [https://maltretieren.github.io](https://maltretieren.github.io).
-[https://maltretieren.github.io](https://maltretieren.github.io).
 It is hosted on GitHub Pages and run by Jekyll.
 It provide an easy to use GUI to edit/create posts from within the browser.
 While prose.io is a more generic solution for editing content on GitHub via a browser,